Nashville-Public-Library/bedework-docs/docs/index.md

 1. Summer: June, July, August.
 1. Fall: September, October, November.

-- For example, for a story time recurring every Wednesday, add event to Bedework as four event recurrences (one DecJanFeb listing, one MarAprMay listing, one JunJulAug listing, and one SepOctNov listing).
+- For example, for a story time recurring every Wednesday, add event to Bedework as four event recurrences (one Winter listing, one Spring listing, one Summer listing, and one Fall listing).
-  - Add future events, but not more than six months in advance.
+  - Do not add events more than six months in advance.

 ## Related Guides